 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Coinbe consists of four parts: general information, fees, deposit methods and security.

-UPDATE 14 March 2019: It has been brought to our attention that at least two users have been denied to make withdrawals.
+UPDATE 14 March 2019: It has been brought to our attention that a number of users have been denied to make withdrawals.
 We have asked Coinbe to clarify the issue but we have not received any responses to our inquiries.
 Accordingly, we strongly urge any potential user of the Coinbe-platform to be cautious when dealing with this exchange.
 We have also removed the click-out button to this exchange.

 The company behind Coinbe is the Polish company Beatcoin.pl sp. z o.o.
 Tax-ID, registration number, and more about the company is presented on the exchange’s website.
 We generally like this, because it makes it far less likely that the exchange is a scam.